• 3 min read

 Piles of dry fir branches piled up for a typical Biike fire in a flat grassy landscape

-Biike fires burn in almost all places on the North Frisian coast and on the islands.
+Biike fires are lit in almost all towns along the North Frisian coast and on the islands.
 A selection:

 You may also be interested in